AmokSolderer/APC/DOC/Prepare.md

 Of course you cannot use the SD-Card slot and the self made adapter simultaneously, as the APC can only use one SD-Card at a time.

+### Installation frames

+There're [installation frames](https://github.com/AmokSolderer/APC/blob/V01.00/DOC/Frames.md) available which can be 3D printed and help you install the APC board in your backbox.

 # Machine specific preparation

 This page is divided in different sections, depending on which generation your pinball machine is from.